COVID-19 Health & Safety

 There are several privately owned parking lots close to the Start and Finish Lines, many of which provide free or discounted parking.
 Please do not park in any residential, church or business driveways or parking lots that are not listed on the parking map.
 You can be towed.

-Gear check is located at the Oklahoma City Convention Center.
-Gear check will be available during the Health & Fitness Expo.
-Runners can also drop off their gear check bag from 4:00am – 6:00am on Sunday.
+Gear Check is located at the Oklahoma City Convention Center.
+Gear Check will be available during the Health & Fitness Expo.
+Runners can also drop off their Gear Check bag from 4 am to 6 am on Sunday and will close at 1 pm on Sunday.

 How do I check my bag and claim it once the race is over?

-Gear check is available for Marathon, Half Marathon, Relay and 5K participants.
+Gear Check is available for Marathon, Half Marathon, Relay and 5K participants.
 You will find a baggage check tag attached to your race bib.
 The tag is printed with your bib number.
 Detach the tag and attach it to your bag and bring your bag to gear check.
-All runners will check their gear that has been placed in the gear check bag at the gear check tent.
+All runners will check their gear that has been placed in the Gear Check bag at the gear check tent.
 An additional baggage claim ticket is attached to the bottom of your race bib.
-After the race, visit the baggage check area and present your baggage claim ticket to retrieve your bag.
+After the race, visit the Gear Check area and present your baggage claim ticket to retrieve your bag.